fochoao/CPython/README.md

 Click on Environment Variables.

-On System Variables, Click "New..."
+On System Variables, Click "New...".

 Now on Variable Name write: PYTHONPATH
 And on Variable Value write: C:\cpython\